 "Children are my inspiration,” she says, adding that the real cancer affecting the lives of too many is the Israeli occupation that robs children of their dreams.
 “We all love life, but in Gaza, there is something that prevents us from living it the way we should.”

 Author’s note: When I first began writing this story, Ayah was a victory who gave us all hope.
 In a way, her fight symbolized our fight to be free.
 Her courageous story was like a bridge to the end of the tunnel for anyone who is depressed and struggling.
-Then I learned that her cancer has come back, spreading into her kidneys, spine and pelvis.
-She returned to Israel once more and is now on a new medication regimen.
-She is still fighting with the same positive spirit, and, inshallah, her name will become reality: “miracle.”
+Then I learned that her cancer came back, spreading into her kidneys, spine and pelvis.
+She died July 2, 2019.

 Sameeha, 29, is originally from Gaza.
 She earned her master’s degree in comparative literature from the UK’s Durham University and now is working on her Ph.D. in Australia.
 Her husband, Ayman, also is from Gaza and they have a young son.
 It would seem she has achieved all that most Gazans dream of.
 But then her mother became seriously ill from cancer.
 One of the “curses” of being Gazan is that getting in or out is fraught with uncertainty and risk.
 Once you leave you are afraid to try to return, uncertain if you’ll end up imprisoned.